ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **P3** Examples of P3 data include: Certified Deidentified Clinical Data

-**P4** Examples of P4 data includes: Unredacted clinical data and notes which contain patient identifiers
+**P4** Examples of P4 data include: Unredacted clinical data and notes which contain patient identifiers

 P4 level data is prohibited from being used or stored on Wynton and should be deleted or transferred elsewhere immediately.